Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

 == Symbols Request and Conversions

+While #vscode[] deals with Isabelle symbols by adding a custom #box[_UTF-8-Isabelle_] encoding, this is not generally doable within code editors.
+Even for VSCode, patches were needed as custom encodings can not be added through an extension.
+Additionally, the list of existing Isabelle symbols is not static, a user may augment this list in a #box[`$ISABELLE_HOME_USER/etc/symbols`] file~@manual-jedit[§2.2].
+So even if it is possible to hard-code the default set of Isabelle symbols into an Isabelle language extension, that will not be correct in light of such user additions.

+Every code editor may handle Isabelle symbols differently.
+Some editors may have the ability to add custom encodings, others may not.
+The Neovim code editor has a feature called _"conceal"_ that we mentioned in @symbol-options.
+This feature allows Neovim to visually replace certain regex matches with a single character, and is rather unique to Neovim.

+This means that the language server should not make assumptions about the implementation details of Isabelle symbols in the language client.
+We already added more granular control over the usage of ASCII or Unicode representations of symbols in messages sent by the server in @symbol-options, however previously there was no way for the client to get information about which symbols even _exist_.

+#vscode[] uses a hard-coded list of symbols.
+This list is added into the custom #box[UTF-8-Isabelle] encoding while building the patched VSCodium.
+It also only includes the default set of symbols Isabelle offers out of the box, it does not include custom user additions.
+As this list is hard-coded, any change in the list of symbols would also require recompiling #vscode[].

+However, for other language client, it may be useful get a list of symbols from the language server.
+To this end, we added a #box[`PIDE/symbols_request`] request.
+When this request is sent, the language server responds with a list of all defined symbols.
+Note that, at the time of writing, this list _also_ only includes the default set without user additions in order to be in line with the set that is used by #vscode[].
+This may be worth changing in the future, which we will discuss in @future-work.

+#figure(
+  {
+    import "@preview/codly:1.0.0": *
+    show raw: set text(size: 10pt, font: "Isabelle DejaVu Sans Mono") show raw: it => block(width: 100%, it) table(
+      columns: (1.8fr, 1fr),
+      stroke: none,
+      inset: (x: 0pt, y: 5pt),
+      table.header([*Request*], [*Response*]),
+      local(
+        lang-format: none,
+        ```json
+        "jsonrpc": "2.0",
+        "id": 58,
+        "method": "PIDE/symbols_convert_request",
+        "params": {
+            "text": "A \<Longrightarrow> B",
+            "unicode": true
+        }
+        ```
+      ),
+      local(
+        number-format: none,
+        ```json
+        "jsonrpc": "2.0",
+        "id": 58,
+        "result": {
+            "text": "A ⟹ B"
+        }

+        ```
+      ),
+    )
+  },
+  kind: raw,
+  caption: [`PIDE/symbols_convert_request` example request and response.],
+  placement: auto,
+) <list:symbols-convert-request>

+Another issue is that different language clients may want different symbol representations within files.
+While the typical way of handling symbols in Isabelle is to have symbols in their ASCII representation within files, some editors may want Unicode representations instead.
+In order for the client to freely choose which of the two it wants to use, it would be useful if there was some way for it to convert the symbols from one representation into the other.
+Within #scala[], this is easily done with the help of the interal `Symbol` module, and to pass this functionality to the language client, we added a new #box[`PIDE/symbols_convert_request`] request.

+This request gets a string it should convert, as well as whether symbols in it should be converted into Unicode or ASCII representations.
+The language server then converts the symbols and sends the converted string back as its response.
+An example conversion request and response can be seen in @list:symbols-convert-request.

+By allowing the client to request the conversion for any string, it allows a client implementation to offer more flexible functionality.
+For example, an Isabelle language extension may allow the user to select an area of the text and only convert the selected area, instead of the whole file.

+Both of these new requests are not currently used by #vscode[].
+They are only offered by the language server for use in other language clients, and have already seen use in them.
+For example, our current Neovim Isabelle client prototype supports a `SymbolsConvert` command to convert the symbols in the current buffer.

-#TODO[
+// #TODO[
-  - currently client was expected to just know what symbols are available, but this is dynamic
+//   - currently client was expected to just know what symbols are available, but this is dynamic
-  - now client can request a list of all symbols from server
+//   - now client can request a list of all symbols from server
-    - gives the same list used by VSCode during compilation, meaning dynamic symbol additions still don't work (Future Work) ]
+//     - gives the same list used by VSCode during compilation, meaning dynamic symbol additions still don't work (Future Work)
+// ]
+//

-#TODO[
+// #TODO[
-  - flush_edits used to automatically convert symbols based on `vscode_unicode_symbols`
+//   - flush_edits used to automatically convert symbols based on `vscode_unicode_symbols`
-  - but now the code for it was just unused, so it was removed
+//   - but now the code for it was just unused, so it was removed
-  - now symbol conversion is a request
+//   - now symbol conversion is a request
-    - client can easily convert whole document to unicode with that ]
+//     - client can easily convert whole document to unicode with that
+// ]

 == Code Actions for Active Markup